pywbem/pywbemtools/docs/pywbemcli/commands.rst

 If the ``NAME`` argument is specified, the connection definition with that name is selected.
-Otherwise, the command displays the list of connection definitions and prompts the user for picking the one to be selected.
+Otherwise, the command displays the list of connection definitions and prompts the user to pick the one to be selected.
+If there is only a single connection, that connection is selected without the user request.

 If the ``--default`` command option is set, the connection definition in addition becomes the default connection, by marking it accordingly in the